 ETI membership does not qualify for a top rating because we require companies to name independent monitors and because the ETI’s base code falls down on the issue of living wages.
 The ETI code, like many others, pledges to pay workers “prevailing industry norms” or “legal minimums”.
 Although these codes do also state that this should be a ‘living wage’ they do not quantify exactly what this means in practice, or how such a wage is worked out.
 Most companies therefore just settle for paying industry norms or legal minimums, neither of which add up to what workers actually need to live on.

-“labour costs are such a tiny percent of the overall retail price [retailers] can afford to absorb the cost of increasing wages”.(6)
+“labour costs are such a tiny percent of the overall retail price [retailers] can afford to absorb the cost of increasing wages.
+For some products, you could even double the wages for workers and it wouldn’t mean much for the supermarkets”.

 In other cases, just a small price rise of less than a pound an item, if filtered back to the workers, would be a significant improvement.
 Paul Collins meanwhile points to Tesco’s massive profits and the vast amounts of money paid out to company directors.